Mohamed Atta: July 2001 summit in Spain

 During the meetings in Spain, Atta and bin al-Shibh had coordinated the details of the attacks.
 The 9/11 Commission obtained details about the meeting, based on interrogations of bin al-Shibh in the weeks after his arrest in September 2002.
 Bin al-Shibh explained that he passed along instructions from Osama bin Laden, including his desire for the attacks to be carried out as soon as possible.
 Bin Laden was concerned about having so many operatives in the United States.
 Atta confirmed that all the muscle hijackers had arrived in the United States, without any problems, but said that he needed five to six more weeks to work out details.
-Bin Laden also asked that other operatives not be informed of the specific data until the last minute.
+Bin Laden also asked that other operatives not be informed of the specific date until the last minute.
 During the meeting, Atta and bin al-Shibh also decided on the targets to be hit, ruling out a strike on a nuclear plant.
 Bin al-Shibh passed along bin Laden's list of targets; bin Laden wanted the United States Capitol, the Pentagon, and the World Trade Center to be attacked, as they were deemed "symbols of America."
 If any of the hijackers could not reach their intended targets, Atta said, they were to crash the plane.
 They also discussed the personal difficulties Atta was having with fellow hijacker Ziad Jarrah.
 Bin al-Shibh was worried that Jarrah might even abandon the plan.
 The 9/11 Commission Report speculated that the now-convicted terrorist conspirator Zacarias Moussaoui was being trained as a possible replacement for Jarrah.

-From July 13 to 16, Atta stayed at the Hotel Sant Jordi in Tarragona.
-After bin al-Shibh returned to Germany on July 16, 2001, Atta had three more days in Spain.
+From 13 to 16 July, Atta stayed at the Hotel Sant Jordi in Tarragona.
+After bin al-Shibh returned to Germany on 16 July 2001, Atta had three more days in Spain.
 He spent two nights in Salou at the beachside Casablanca Playa Hotel, then spent the last two nights at the Hotel Residencia Montsant.
-On July 19, Atta returned to the United States, flying on Delta Air Lines from Madrid to Fort Lauderdale, via Atlanta.
+On 19 July, Atta returned to the United States, flying on Delta Air Lines from Madrid to Fort Lauderdale, via Atlanta.